Willie Parker: Pittsburgh Steelers

 Coming off of his broken leg near the end of the 2007 campaign, there were questions surrounding Willie Parker's ability to recover.
 He played little in the preseason, giving way to Rashard Mendenhall for much of the time.
 The first game of the year was against the Houston Texans.
 In this game, Parker would record 138 rushing yards and a career-high 3 touchdowns, all before the fourth quarter ever started.
 The Steelers got up 35–3 in the third quarter, and opted to pull some of their starting players.
 He was the leading AFC rusher for the week and was named the AFC Offensive Player of the Week.
 However, Parker suffered a knee injury four games into the season, leading to five missed games.
 His back-up, Rashard Mendenhall, suffered a shoulder injury and was placed on injured reserve.
 The third-string running back, Mewelde Moore, produced well in Parker's absence, with 908 yards from scrimmage.
 Parker had four 100-yard performances, while compiling 791 yards on 210 carries, for a 3.8 average (worst of his career), and five touchdowns.
 He added only three receptions for 13 yards for an average of 4.3 yards per catch.
 Against the Chargers, Parker had his first 100+ yard game of his playoff career, compiling 146 yards on 27 carries and two touchdowns.
 The Steelers reached the Super Bowl again in 2008 and played Arizona Cardinals at Super Bowl XLIII.
 In Super Bowl XLIII, Parker was not able to make a significant impact, as the Pittsburgh Steelers were unable to establish a strong rushing game.
 He had 19 carries for only 53 yards, bringing his average to a mere 2.8 yards per carry, and no touchdowns.
 Regardless, with Ben Roethlisberger at the helm establishing the passing game, the Steelers went on to collect their sixth championship ring in Super Bowl XLIII, becoming the first team in NFL history to obtain that amount.

 Parker began his final contract year with the Steelers as the starter for the first three games of the season, carrying for 19, 47, and 93 yards.
 He was injured with turf toe and missed two games after the injury.
 Rashard Mendenhall then started those three games and played well, leading to Mendenhall becoming the starter.
 Parker ran for 26 yards on seven carries against the Cleveland Browns when he returned to play.

+Not counting the preseason, Pittsburgh was the only team Parker ever touched the field for in his entire professional career.